 Philadelphia Shooting Victims Here are your results.
 We found 1598 data points in your data set.

-The 'Race Ratio' is the percent of people of a race within X miles of the facility (or point) divided by the national average (Census 2010).
+The 'Race Ratio' is the percent of people of a race within X miles of the facility (or point) divided by the national median (Census 2010).
 If the ratio is greater than 1 that

 means that people of that race are disportionately located within X miles of that type of facility (or point).